jwnwilson/hexrepo/README.md

 - Setup backend
     - Add ECS option (make default) to avoid cold startup and avoid aws lockin
-        - Keep lmabda gateway option / run both in parallel for the lols and compare
+        - Keep lambda gateway option / run both in parallel for the lols and compare
         - blue green deployments
         - prod image that is fast to deploy on all envs
     - Create orchestrator logic